 When you have been directed in the post-processor, you can start analyzing your results.
-For this tutorial, we will show the von Mises stress and the displacement of the crane.
+For this tutorial, we will show the von Mises stress and the deformation of the crane.

 5.1 Von Mises Stress

 You can show the von Mises stress of the crane by going to the Parts Color section in the Filters panel, and selecting ‘Von Mises Stress’ for Coloring.
 It could be selected by default:

 After that, the von Mises stress in the crane is visualized:

 Since deformation is also important in stress analysis, we can visualize both the von Mises stress and displacement at the same time:

 Since the displacement of the crane is very small, we will need to scale the displacement to clearly visualize it.
 You can scale the displacement by going to the newly created Displacement section of the Filters panel.
 Here, you can change the Scaling factor of the deformation:

-For example, the picture below is a visualization of the von Mises stress and the crane is deformed by a factor of 50.
+For example, the picture below shows a visualization of the von Mises stress and the deformed crane with a scaling factor of 50: